dev-bittu/lotus-grammar/grammar/basic_syntax/operators.md

 | `i++`    | Post-increment         | `i++` (value of `i` is increased by 1 after the expression) |
 | `++i`    | Pre-increment          | `++i` (value of `i` is increased by 1 before the expression) |

-*Note:* The increment and decrement operators are part of the *mylang* syntax for convenience and efficiency, similar to languages like C and Java.
+*Note:* The increment and decrement operators are part of the *b2* syntax for convenience and efficiency, similar to languages like C and Java.

 ---